ClientHalse Property, Norway

 Cost33.000.000 euros approx.

-From the architect.
+Text description provided by the architects.
 Elegance and conviviality merge under The Arch in Mandal, Norway

 Historic white wooden houses, charming narrow streets, a river running though the center and beach and forest nearby.
 The town of Mandal is the essence of southern Norwegian idyll.
 Danish practice, 3XN, has designed the town's new cultural center, a project which required great sensitivity to the town's special environment.